vacp2p/rfc/content/docs/rfcs/10/README.md

 ### Implementation Matrix

-There are multiple implementations of Waku v2 protocols:
+There are multiple implementations of Waku v2 and its protocols:

 - [nim-waku (Nim)](https://github.com/status-im/nim-waku/)
 - [nim-go (Go)](https://github.com/status-im/go-waku/)
 - [nim-js (NodeJS and Browser)](https://github.com/status-im/js-waku/)

-Below you can find an overview of the specs that they implement as they relate to Waku:
+Below you can find an overview of the specs that they implement as they relate to Waku.
+This includes Waku v1 specs, as they are used for bridging between the two networks.

 | Spec | nim-waku (Nim) | go-waku (Go) | js-waku (Node JS) | js-waku (Browser JS) |
 | ---- | -------------- | ------------ | ----------------- | -------------------- |